Welcome to the webpage of the

 In remembrance of Marco Groot, co-founder of the HoHo100; 1967-2023

-On Saturday 27th of January the second edition of this ultra event will take place in the city of Amersfoort.
+On Saturday 1st of February the third edition of this ultra event will take place in the city of Amersfoort.
 Amersfoort is situated in the middle of the Netherlands.What, when, where, who?

 Where: Altis, Schothorsterlaan 78, 3822 NB Amersfoort, the Netherlands.